Small-world experiment: The social sciences

-The Tipping Point by Malcolm Gladwell, based on articles originally published in The New Yorker, elaborates on the "funneling" concept.
+The Tipping Point by Canadian journalist Malcolm Gladwell, based on articles originally published in The New Yorker, elaborates on the "funneling" concept.
 Gladwell condenses sociological research, which argues that the six-degrees phenomenon is dependent on a few extraordinary people ("connectors") with large networks of contacts and friends: these hubs then mediate the connections between the vast majority of otherwise weakly connected individuals.

 Recent work in the effects of the small world phenomenon on disease transmission, however, have indicated that due to the strongly connected nature of social networks as a whole, removing these hubs from a population usually has little effect on the average path length through the graph (Barrett et al., 2005).